 Microsoft needs to recognise the entire value of the relationship and not divide the financial cake into multiple small pieces.
 So, what you need to do is:

 Financially plan what your Azure commitments will look like and what your consumption will look like.
-You need to monitor your Azure spend continuously.
+You need to monitor your Azure spending continuously.
 Optimise it on an ongoing basis.
 Be in continuous contact with the team managing the on-premise environment to utilise your Bring-Your-Own-License benefits.

 Once you combine everything into a holistic view, you can build a new relationship with Microsoft and leverage the various components of your overall spending to your advantage.

 Start preparing for the Microsoft price increase coming in March.
 It is huge.
 Prices are going up on average between 8% to 25%.
-Add to that the recent changes in the CSP program and your cost can go up by as much as 50%.
+Add to that the recent changes in the CSP program, and your cost can go up by as much as 50%.

 Microsoft is deliberately not increasing the 365 E5 offerings.
 Why?
 They want everything else – all the components – to become more expensive, so the 365 E5 offering looks that much better.

-Don't be in a rush to move to 365 E5 as that will go up eventually as well, and then your next renewal will be even more costly.
+Don't be in a rush to move to 365 E5, as that will go up eventually as well, and then your next renewal will be even more costly.

 So, what can you do about your next Unified Support contract?
-First of all, create a baseline that both Microsoft and you agree upon (EA and Azure spend), and then negotiate the percentages on which the agreement is based.
+First, create a baseline that both Microsoft and you agree upon (EA and Azure spend), and then negotiate the percentages on which the agreement is based.
 In addition, don't forget your fundamentals and prepare a BATNA – the best alternative to a negotiated agreement, and in this case, it's a third-party support vendor.
 Some vendors provide Microsoft support based on the old premier model, which is very transparent and cost-effective.

 Is it going to be Microsoft 365 E5?
 Is it going to be E3?
 Is it going to be a combination?
 Our best practice is a combination of profiles to meet your user needs.

-Not only do they need to know about it, but you also actually need to implement a multi-cloud strategy, even if it's a small workload.
+Not only do they need to know about it, but you also need to implement a multi-cloud strategy, even if it's a small workload.
 Make sure Microsoft is aware of it.

-I believe that's key to 2022.
-Microsoft has been brilliantly smart about dividing organisations, especially enterprises, pushing Azure to specific business groups, selling products and projects to silo groups within the organisation without notifying or bypassing decision-makers.
-You need to be very clear with Microsoft that there is no longer a separate Azure, EA or unified support negotiation.
+I believe that's key to the 2022 Microsoft negotiation.
+Microsoft has been brilliantly smart about dividing organisations, especially enterprises, pushing Azure to specific business groups, and selling products and projects to silo groups within the organisation without notifying or bypassing decision-makers.
+It would be best if you were clear with Microsoft that there is no longer a separate Azure, EA or unified support negotiation.
 There's a single motion to negotiate all components together.

 You can't wait until the last minute.
 Microsoft is probably one of the most complex contracts on your table; it takes 12 months to get organised and prepared.

 Microsoft has set in motion the move from EAs to CSP agreements.
-As a result, you can add new competition to your LSP in the form of CSP resellers.
+As a result, you can add new competition to your LSP through CSP resellers.